Philip Tomasino: Oshawa Generals

 Tomasino finished the 2019–20 season with the Oshawa Generals following a mid-season trade with the Niagara IceDogs.
 Tomasino played his first game with the Generals on January 9, as he scored two goals and added three assists for a five-point game in a 6–3 win over the Windsor Spitfires.
 Tomasino's first goal with the Generals was against Xavier Medina.
 On January 25, Tomasino recorded his second five-point game with Oshawa, as he scored a goal and added four assists in a 7–4 win over the Kingston Frontenacs.
 In 26 games with Oshawa, Tomasino scored 18 goals and 43 points.
 Overall, between the Niagara IceDogs and his time with Oshawa, Tomasino scored 40 goals and 100 points in 62 games, as he ranked fourth in OHL scoring during the regular season.

 Professional

 Nashville Predators

-Tomasino was drafted by the Nashville Predators in the first round, 24th overall, at the 2019 NHL Entry Draft, held at Rogers Arena in Vancouver, British Columbia.
-He was later named an alternate captains for the 2019–20 OHL season.
+Tomasino was drafted by the Nashville Predators in the first round, 24th overall, at the 2019 NHL entry draft, held at Rogers Arena in Vancouver, British Columbia.
 Tomasino was signed by the Predators to a three-year, entry-level contract on October 21, 2019.

+Pittsburgh Penguins

+During the 2024–25 season, on November 25, 2024, Tomasino was traded by the Predators to the Pittsburgh Penguins in exchange for a fourth-round pick in the 2027 NHL entry draft.
+He made his Penguins debut on November 27 in a game against the Vancouver Canucks.
+He scored his first goal as a Penguin in his second game against the Boston Bruins.

+Personal life

+Tomasino is of Italian descent through his father.